Friday, August 26, 2022

 Today was delicious.

 Well, to be honest, it didn’t start that way.
-It started with me realizing in the middle of the night, that it’s a bad idea to camp next to a train tracks.
+It started with me realizing in the middle of the night, that it’s a bad idea to camp next to train tracks.
 Especially busy ones.
 Especially by a crossing where they had to use their horns.
 My ear plugs muffled the sound a bit, but it was a roughish night.

 And when I woke, it was raining and the wind was blowing hard.
 Not fun packing everything up in the rain.